jparedesDS/jparedesDS.github.io/index.md

 <img class="profile-picture" src="profile.jpg">

+Hi!
 I am a postdoctoral researcher at the QUT Centre for Robotics working on **robot learning** which lies at the intersection of AI and robotics with a focus on **teaching robots to intelligently plan and interact with the world** in order to solve everyday tasks.
 Feel free to contact me via <ranak@qut.edu.au>.

 ## Publications